-Hay Festival Segovia, supported by the Ministerio Educación, Cultura y Deporte, Secretaría de Cultura, Plan to Promote Reading, Leer te da vidas extra, la Junta de Castilla y León and other partners, is committed to developing young audiences and to supporting future generations of creators, readers and authors by offering an educational programme of events and workshops for children and young adults.
-Hay Festival's education initiatives bring young people closer to literature and music, fostering a passion for reading, creative writing and the communication of ideas through any type of language, including the poetry of social networks.
+Hay Festival Segovia, in partnership with the Ministry of Culture, Junta de Castilla y León and others, supports future generations of creators, readers and authors, offering an educational programme for children and young adults.
+A special initiative that brings them closer to literature and music, encouraging passion for reading, creative writing and communication of thoughts through any kind of language, including the poetry of social media.

 This year the Festival founds Poets at Plaza San Martín.
 National Youth Poetry Prize winner Ángela Segovia is one of the most outstanding and original poets of the new generation, contributing to the spread of poetry fever among young adults with an active social media presence.
 She and Antonio Lucas, LOEWE Poetry Award winner, will attend a reading in Segovia, giving voice to the power of the new generation.